cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 # TAU - share and preserve data
 ```
-thread: chain and own account search; building blocks and response; attachement download relentless(tsendernounceattachlog in the future block. );
+thread: building blocks and response; chain and own account search; attachement download relentless(tsendernounceattachlog in the future block. );
 User experienses: data upload as TGZ include all types, data download from swarm and export to specific types eg mp4; do not in app play media to avoid illegal content;
 Profit ideas: community members can receive coin payment for hosting data or willing to do it free; TAU coins community will provide relay routers charging TAU coins and keep free TAU mining software development.
 ```
 ## Three processes exists:
-* A. Response with new futureContractReceiptStateRoot;
+* A. Response with future ContractReceiptStateRoot;
 * B. Collect votings from peers;
 * C. Attachment Downloader.
 ```
 Concept: Miner is what nodes call themself, in TAU all nodes are miners predicting future; Sender is what nodes call other peers.
 ```
 ### A. When a miner receives Graphysync request for producing future state, it will process following steps:
-* get CBC(consensus by construction) current safety contract receipt state root, cid.
-This is the result of voting on safety.
-If there is no safety found, such as out of mutable range, then exit with no response, continue to allow Collecting votes happenning.
+* get CBC(consensus by construction) current safetyStateRoot, This is the result of voting by process B. If there is no safety found, such as out of mutable range, then exit with no response, continue to allow Collecting votes happenning.
-* hamt_get(cid,TAUminerImorpheus..xNounce); // miner's nounce is the base for coinbase transaction and new contract.
+* hamt_get(safetyStateRoot,TAUminerImorpheus..xNounce); // miner's nounce is the base for coinbase transaction and new contract.
 If fail to get nounce, it means the node is too young and exist with no respones, continue to allow Collecting votes happenning.
 ```
 TAUminerImorpheus..x is an exmple of TAU miner address belong to imorpheus
 ```